Samuellyworld/CRUD-task/README.md

 I used a Mock Up test data for start but you can create yours with POSTMAN

-using string as the schema for your POSTMAN with JSON with whatever information you want in the value object for example:
+using string as the schema for your POSTMAN JSON with whatever information you want in the value object for example:

 ```javascript
 {